lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 so is the new product already returned from api?
 Yes, but typically only after the product is officially launched.
 APIs usually connect to the production database, so only data from launched products is accessible through the API.

 All APIs will return complete data when available.
-For testing, ensure the testing API environment is fully populated with the required data (there seems to be a gap in data handover from Luis to me).
+For testing, ensure the testing API environment is fully populated with the required data (there seems to be a gap in data handover from Bob to me).
 For production, data will only be accessible after the official launch.

 Hi team, I've identified a gap in the data handover from peter to me.
-To resolve this, could you confirm whether Luis had set up the testing API for you yesterday?
+To resolve this, could you confirm whether Bob had set up the testing API for you yesterday?
 This will help me ensure data continuity and proper configuration.

 Based on this, it appears testing APIs were never utilized from the outset.
 Let me also search through document backups to verify if any testing APIs existed previously.